JustMebi/web-dev-mini-projects/README.md

    A simple theme switcher using HTML, CSS, and JavaScript.
 2. 02 - Calculator
    A clean, responsive calculator UI with basic math operations.
+3. 03 - Random Quote Generator
+   Fetches a new motivational quote from an API and displays it with a stylish UI.